 A Must for Your Truck Camper –

-An understanding what is a GFCI or GFI
+An understanding of what is a GFCI or GFI

 and why they are needed

-Truck campers should be equipped with one Ground Fault Circuit Interrupter(aka GFI).
-GFI’s are a fast-acting circuit breaker designed to shut off electric power in the event of a ground-fault within as little as 1/40 of a second.
-Their fast action works by comparing the amount of current going to > and returning < from appliance(s) or equipment.
-When the amount of electrical current going differs from the amount returning by approximately 5 mA (milliamperes), the GFI interrupts (stops) the current.
+Truck campers should be equipped with one Ground Fault Circuit Interrupter(GFI).
+GFI’s are fast-acting circuit breakers designed to shut off electric power in the event of a ground fault within as little as 1/40 of a second.
+Their fast action works by comparing the amount of current going to > and returning < from the appliance(s) or equipment.
+When the amount of electrical current going differs from the amount returning by approximately five mA (milliamperes), the GFI interrupts (stops) the current.
 The tripping of the electrical current is quick enough to prevent electrical shock or worse.

-According to the National Electric Code (NEC 70), all wet and damp locations which include the kitchen, bathroom and outside electrical plugs require a GFI to reduce possibility of electrical shock.
+According to the National Electric Code (NEC 70), all wet and damp locations, including the kitchen, bathroom, and outside electrical plugs, require a GFI to reduce the possibility of electrical shock.

-The GFI outlet should be test periodically to ensure that it will work when needed.
+You should test the GFI outlet periodically to ensure that it will work when needed.